realmacsoftware/RWThemeKit/documentation.markdown

 #Colourtags

+Colourtags allow customers to customise a particular colour value in your theme using the OS X colour picker.
+The colour values from a colourtag must currently be set via a separate stylesheet (normally called colours.css or colourtags.css) This style sheet must be included in the `RWColourTagCSSFiles` array in the theme.plist, to indicate to RapidWeaver that the colours should be substituted.

 ###%colour...%
 eg. %colour_header_background%
-This will be replaced by a colour specified in the theme.plist.
-This should be placed in an external style sheet.
-The style sheet should be included in the RWColourTagCSSFiles array in the theme.plist.
-There is no restriction on how many colour tags you can use.
-You may also use the same tag multiple times.
+Each tag used be replaced by a colour specified in the theme.plist There are no restrictions placed on the number of colour tags you can use, and you may also use the same tag multiple times.
+As noted above, all colourtags need to be placed in a specific stylesheet, and explicitly referenced in your theme’s PLIST.